-Supply chain analytics is the application of statistics, predictive modeling, mathematics, and machine-learning techniques to find meaningful patterns and knowledge in order to analyze the shipment, transactional and sensor data.
+Supply chain analytics is the application of statistics, predictive modeling, mathematics, and machine-learning techniques to find meaningful patterns and knowledge in order to analyze the shipment, transactional, and sensor data.
 Supply chain analytics primarily aims to improve forecasting and efficiency and prepare companies to be more responsive to customer needs.
 For instance, supply chain analytics on point-of-sale terminal data can prove to be helpful for businesses to anticipate consumer demand, which in turn can lead to cost-saving adjustments to inventory and faster delivery.

-End-to-end supply chain analytics starts with the procurement of raw materials and extends through production, distribution and aftermarket services.
+End-to-end supply chain analytics starts with the procurement of raw materials and extends through production, distribution, and aftermarket services.
 Effective supply chain analytics depends on effective integration between the many SCM execution platforms that make up a typical company’s supply chain.
 The primary goal of such an integration is supply chain visibility: the ability to view and analyze data on goods at every step in the supply chain process.

 Factors including commodity volatility, changing demand forecasts, and supplier-specific challenges have affected nearly every organization.
-This includes companies who have a well- managed supply chain.
+This includes companies that have a well- managed supply chain.
 In recent years, even top supply chain performers have faced embarrassing stock-outs during periods of unanticipated demand.
 This underperformance occurs from the fact that supply chain visibility and analytical models are typically grounded in hindsight.
 Competitive advantage is no longer gained by making decisions based only on what happened in the past.